oliverstickel/oliverstickel.github.io/index.md

 `2009 - 2015`
 **TA, student researcher**.
 During my student times, I was a teachin assistant (mostly in HCI), assisted in different research projects (mostly with qualitative field research) and was in IT support/maintenance. *Universities of Siegen and Duisburg-Essen*, Germany.

+## Education

+`2012-2015`
+**M.Sc.
+Human Computer Interaction** (honors) - Socio-technical systems design based on qualitative methods. *University of Siegen*, Germany.

+`1998-2002`
+**B.Sc.
+Applied Cognitive and Media Sciences** - Combination of Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively), grounded in quantitative methods. *University of Duisburg-Essen*, Germany.

 ## Skills in Keywords

 **Makerspaces** - Rapid Prototyping (many different methods), CAD/CAM, general (basic) coding, basic electronics and integrated systems.
 Also: Planning and development of team and space including operations, finances and safety.

 **Human Centered Design** - UX design, HCI, usability methods, design thinking, convergence of agile and user centered methods.

-**Projects and People** - Project development, social innovation, fundraising, agility / Skunkworks, community and team development, operations in public service.
+**Projects and People** - Project development, social innovation, fundraising, agility / Skunkworks, community and team development, operations (with)in public service and public administration.

-**Methods** - User-centered teachning and learning, Constructionism, mixed-methods, action and field research, participatory methods, (Maker-)spaces as a method.
+**Methods** - Constructionism, human-centered teachning and learning, mixed-methods, action and field research, participatory methods and participatory action research, (Maker-)spaces as a method.

 ## Publications